Monday, August 7, 2023

 I hope that they will understand that I was brought up in a trauma-bearing multicultural home with an absentee immature mom and a a patriarchal-thinking dad.
 Not that I am blaming my parents — it is what it is.
 They did their best.
 But I always wonder about the what-ifs.

 I became so sensitive and angry and envious that I am what I am.
 I always needed validation.
 I remember telling Dylan one time about my "pagtatampo" of her being not proud of me.
 Cringey.
 But I dont believe that parents shouldn't show weaknesses.
+I just don't know if showing vulnerability did any good to our relationship.

 Sometimes I wonder if being open was the right thing.
 But I know no other way.

 I did my best when it comes to being a father.
 Yes, not economically.
 Yes, not distance-wise.
-I hope they still see all my efforts; how I am affected easily when it comes to my kids.
+I hope they still see all my efforts; how I am affected easily when it comes to them, my kids.

 I hope they will defend my memory.
 Because nobody ever does.
 And nobody will.